-New UCI president David Lappartient warns that illegal gambling may threaten the integrity of pro cycling.
+New UCI president warns of illegal gambling threat

 New UCI president David Lappartient is reviving the call to ban race earpieces.
 Why?
 It’s not the well-worn argument that the two-way radio communication somehow dampens the excitement of the race.
 Rather, the newly elected UCI boss says it could open the backdoor for the corruptive influence of betting in cycling.

 “Betting on cycling is like the tip of [an] iceberg,” Lappartient told the Belgian daily Het Laatste Nieuws.
 “Most of it is out of sight.”